Community Pharmacy-based Point-of-Care Testing Certificate Program

 This program is based on a Michigan Pharmacists Association (MPA) educational program entitled Community Pharmacy-based Point-of-Care Testing, originally developed by:

-Donald G. Klepser, PhD, MBA, is associate professor of pharmacy at the University of Nebraska Medical Center College of Pharmacy.
-He has PhD in Pharmaceutical Socioeconomics from the University of Iowa, an MBA from the University of Minnesota’s Carlson School of Management, and a Bachelors degree in Communications from the University of Michigan.
-He has studied the use of POC testing in community pharmacies for the past 7 years and is currently the primary investigator on grants to develop community pharmacy practice models for managing diseases such as HIV, diabetes, hypertension, influenza, and group A Streptococcus.He is also the primary investigator on grants to better understand how state and local health departments perceive the role of pharmacists conducting POC tests.
+Donald G. Klepser, Ph.D., MBA, is Associate Dean for Academic Affairs at the University of Nebraska Medical Center College of Pharmacy.
+He has PhD in Pharmaceutical Socioeconomics from the University of Iowa, an MBA from the University of Minnesota’s Carlson School of Management, and a Bachelor’s degree in Communications from the University of Michigan.
+He has studied the use of POC testing in community pharmacies for the past 11 years and is currently the primary investigator on grants to develop community pharmacy practice models for managing diseases such as HIV, diabetes, hypertension, influenza, and group A Streptococcus.
+Dr. Klepser serves as a consultant to both diagnostic test manufacturers and pharmacies seeking to implement POC testing in pharmacies.He is also the primary investigator on grants to better understand how state and local health departments perceive the role of pharmacists conducting POC tests.

-Michael E. Klepser, Pharm.D., FCCP, is Professor of Pharmacy Practice at Ferris State University College of Pharmacy.
+Michael E. Klepser, Pharm.D., FCCP, FIDP, is Professor of Pharmacy Practice at Ferris State University College of Pharmacy.
 He received his Doctor of Pharmacy from the University of Michigan College of Pharmacy in 1992.
 He has also completed a pharmacy practice residency at Detroit Receiving Hospital and University Health Center and a fellowship in infectious diseases at Hartford Hospital in Hartford Connecticut.
 Dr. Klepser has held academic appointments at the University of Iowa and most recently at Ferris State University where he has held the rank of professor since 2001.
 Dr. Klepser has studied numerous pharmacy-based CLIA-waived POC screening programs for influenza, group A Streptococcus, HIV, and HCV over the past 10 years.
 He has also been instrumental in expanding educational opportunities for pharmacists in the area of CLIA-waived POC tests and collaborative disease management programs.

-© 2018 National Association of Chain Drug Stores, Inc. All rights reserved.
+© 2019 National Association of Chain Drug Stores, Inc. All rights reserved.